dualiteindia/.github/documentation.md

 ## Overview

-Our tool converts static Figma design to React and HTML/CSS to an almost pixel-perfect extent.
-Our tool supports various types of linear Frame-to-Frame prototyping interactive prototyping Figma flows, enabling you to get code for static as well as dynamic user experiences built on Figma.
+Our tool converts static and interactive Figma designs to React and HTML/CSS to an almost pixel-perfect extent.
+Our tool supports various types of linear Frame-to-Frame prototyping interactive prototyping Figma flows.
 <br><br>
 For either type, you just need to start by selecting the Static Frame or the Starting Frame of the flow(Interactive Prototype).
-For Static Designs, you get the option of copying the HTML/CSS.
+For Static Designs, you get the option of copying the code.
 If you’re converting an interactive prototype into code, you'll also get animation scripts (javascript) that'll be responsible for animation's control flow.
 <br>
 <br>
 You can just copy & paste the generated code in your project.
 We’ve also provided a direct **_‘Preview in Code Sandbox’_** option that lets you skip the copy-paste effort and directly makes you preview the result as well as the encompassing code.

-## Version Update - beta_v3
+## What's new in beta_v3

-We've been working on Dualite for the past 10 months.
-We've been constantly improving the plugin based on user feedbacks and our internal testing.
-We've been working on the beta_v3 for the past 3-4 months.
 We've added a lot of new features and improved the existing ones.
 We've also improved the overall performance of the plugin quite a lot.

-## What's new in beta_v3

 - React and HTML conversion, both with Vanilla CSS.
-- Figma Prototypes (even complicated ones) to CSS Animations (KeyFrames).
+- Figma Prototypes (even more complicated ones) to CSS Animations (KeyFrames).
 - Figma Dev Mode support.
-- Optimized image conversion process and internal algorithms, that has reduced the conversion time by almost 5x.
+- Optimized image conversion process and internal algorithms, that has reduced the conversion time by upto 10x.
 - Optimized Linear prototyping to CSS animations logic.
 - Overall faster conversions in beta_v3, compared to beta_v2.
   <br><br>